belle2/basf2/tracking/doc/trackFinding/trackFindingSVD.rst

       Two-hit filter example

 Variables used in the filters are geometric (distances, slopes) or properties of the SVD clusters, like the cluster time.
 There are two types of filters defined within the framework.
-There are 2-hit filters, defined for the selection of 2-hit combination, and 3-hit filters, defined for the selection of 3-hit combinations, defined.
+There are 2-hit filters, for the selection of 2-hit combination, and 3-hit filters, for the selection of 3-hit combinations, defined.
 Variables used in the current implementation of filters are listed in the following tables.
 For 2-hit filters are following variables used: